News / Analysis

 Despite the ongoing kerfuffle with China, Australia’s consumer confidence measure for May is out of negative territory, posting a healthy 16.4% improvement with the wage price index steady at 0.5% QoQ.

-New Zealand overnight maintained its interest rate at a quarter percent.
+New Zealand overnight maintained its The cost of accessing money not owned. rate at a quarter percent.

 European indices were generally in the green at yesterday’s close, bar France’s CAC40 (-0.4%), Australia’s ATX (-1.15%) and Portugal’s PSI20 (-1.37%) .